Numb Feet When Running? Here Are 8 Possible Causes + Fixes

 #6: Tarsal Tunnel Syndrome

-Much like carpal tunnel syndrome in the wrist, tarsal tunnel syndrome in the ankle can cause numbness, tingling, and discomfort along all or half of the bottom of the foot.
+Much like carpal tunnel syndrome in the wrist, tarsal tunnel syndrome in the ankle is a medical condition that causes numbness, tingling, and discomfort along all or half of the bottom of the foot.

 On the medial (inside) of your ankle, there is a region called the tarsal tunnel, which houses the tibial nerve, an artery, and a vein.
 Compression on the tarsal tunnel can cause foot numbness when running.